-Something great about this salad, is that it can be made easily for a crowd the day before.
+Something great about this salad, is that it can easily be made for a crowd the day before.
 Have it chilling in the fridge and scoop it into croissants when it’s time to eat.
+Plus, the salad as it stands, is both gluten free and dairy free.

 I often double or triple this recipe when serving a large group.
 Because cooking and preparing all of those chicken breasts can be both time consuming and expensive, I often supplement in canned chicken for part of the amount called for.
 You still have the chunks of the cubed chicken, and because everything is coated in mayo, you can’t even tell part of the chicken is from a can.
 I normally do about ⅓ -½ parts canned chicken to ⅔-½ fresh.